Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Orbifold Hirzebruch-Riemann-Roch

 \end{lem} \begin{rmk} Let $ \cX = [X/G] $ be a quotient stack.
 The group $ K^0(\cX) $ always has a ring structure with the multiplication given by the tensor product of vector bundles and the unity $ 1 = [\cO_\cX]^0 $.
 We call $ K^0(\cX) $ the \tb{Grothendieck ring} of $ \cX. $ Suppose we have another quotient stack $ \cY = [Y/H] $, a morphism $ f_1: Y \to X $ of schemes, and a group homomorphism $ f_2: H \to G $ such that the morphism $ f_1 $ is compatible with the group homomorphism $ f_2, $ i.e.,

 for all $ h $ in $ H $ and all $ y $ in $ Y. $ Then the pair $ (f_1,f_2) $ descends to a morphism

 of quotient stacks.
 The morphism $ f $ induces a ring homomorphism

 which maps the class $ [\cV]^0 $ of a vector bundle $ \cV $ on $ \cX $ to the class $ [f^*\cV]^0 $ of the pullback vector bundle $ f^*\cV $ on $ \cY. $ \end{rmk} \begin{lem} Let $ \cX = [X/G] $ be a smooth quotient stack.
 Then the natural map $ K^0(\cX) \to K(\cX) $ is an isomorphism of abelian groups. \end{lem} \begin{proof} Take a coherent sheaf $ \cE = (E, \vphi) $ on $ \cX $.
 By Proposition \ref{prop_finite_resolution}, $ \cE $ has a finite locally free resolution $ \cE_{\boldsymbol{\cdot}} \to \cE \to 0 $, which is the same as a finite $ G $-equivariant locally free resolution $ E_{\boldsymbol{\cdot}} \to E \to 0 $ where each $ E_i $ has a $ G $-equivariant structure $ \vphi_i $.
 The class $ \sum (-1)^i [\cE_i]^0 $ in $ K^0(\cX) $ is independent of the resolution, and the map $ \cE \mapsto \sum (-1)^i [\cE_i]^0 $ is additive on short exact sequences in $ \Coh(\cX) $ by modifying the argument in \cite[Appendix B.8.3]{fulton1998intersection} to make all morphisms $ G $-equivariant.
 Then the map $ [\cE] \mapsto \sum (-1)^i [\cE_i]^0 $ is inverse to the natural map $ [\cV]^0 \mapsto [\cV] $. \end{proof} With the natural isomorphism $ K^0(\cX) \cong K(\cX) $, we can equip the group $ K(\cX) $ with a ring structure.
-Alternatively, we can define a multiplication directly on $ K(\cX) $ as follows. \begin{defn} Let $ \cX $ be a smooth quotient stack.
+Alternatively, we can define a multiplication directly on $ K(\cX) $ as follows: \begin{defn} Let $ \cX $ be a smooth quotient stack.
 Define a multiplication on $ K(\cX) $ by

-for coherent sheaves $ \cE $ and $ \cF $ on $ \cX $ and extend linearly. \end{defn} This is well-defined because each coherent sheaf on $ \cX $ has a finite resolution of locally free sheaves under the assumptions in Proposition \ref{prop_finite_resolution}.
-We will often omit the dot in $ [\cE] \cdot [\cF] $ for a simplified notation.
-The following lemma is an immediate consequence of Definition \ref{defn_multiplication_sheaves}. \begin{lem} Let $ \cX $ be a smooth quotient stack.
+for coherent sheaves $ \cE $ and $ \cF $ on $ \cX $ and extend linearly. \end{defn} This is well-defined because each coherent sheaf on $ \cX $ has a finite resolution of locally free sheaves under the assumptions in Proposition \ref{prop_finite_resolution}. \begin{rmk} Note that the product of $ [\cE] $ and $ [\cF] $ above corresponds to the class of the derived tensor product $ \cE \otimes^L \cF $ in the Grothendieck group of the derived category of coherent sheaves on $ \cX. $ \end{rmk} The following proposition is an immediate consequence of Definition \ref{defn_multiplication_sheaves}. \begin{prop} Let $ \cX $ be a smooth quotient stack.
 Let $ \cE $ and $ \cF $ be coherent sheaves on $ \cX $.
 Then their product in $ K(\cX) $ is given by